Mijalski/MyBlog/content/posts/ef-core-soft-delete.md

 showFullContent = false
 +++

 Soft deleting is an easy way of deleting data without actually removing it from the database.
-Instead of actually performing `DELETE` on the database we mark it as deleted and filter it out by default on the application side.
-We want our soft delete mechanism to function seamlessly with EFCore, after all it's just the implementation detail, so we need to intercept all `DbContext` `Remove` calls.
+Instead of performing `DELETE` on the database we mark it as deleted and filter it out by default on the application side.
+We want our soft delete mechanism to function seamlessly with EFCore, after all, it's just the implementation detail, so we need to intercept all `DbContext` `Remove` calls.

 So, to achieve this we need two parts:
 - filtering out all data that has the deleted flag set, so that it is impossible for our Application to read deleted data
 - intercepting all `SaveChanges` or `SaveChangesAsync` calls and replacing the usual delete with our custom Soft Delete mechanism

-First we need our `ISoftDelete.cs` interface, which all our entities will implement.
+First, we need our `ISoftDelete.cs` interface, which all our entities will implement.
 It's a good practice to put in the time stamp as well.

 {{< code language=csharp >}}